arcan1s/ahriman/docs/architecture.rst

 After success upload, the update process must be called as usual in order to copy built packages to the main repository tree.

 On the other side, the delegation uses upload feature, but in addition it also calls external services in order to trigger build process.
-The packages are separated to chunks based on the amount of the configured workers and their dependencies.
+The packages are separated into the chunks based on the amount of the configured workers and their dependencies.

 pkgrel bump rules
 ^^^^^^^^^^^^^^^^^

-The application is able to automatically bump package release (``pkgrel``) during build process if there is duplicate version in repository.
+The application is able to automatically bump package release (``pkgrel`` variable) during the build process if there is duplicated version in the repository.
 The version will be incremented as following:

 #.
 Get version of the remote package.
 #.
 Get version of the local package if available.
 #.
-If local version is not set, proceed with remote one.
+If the local version is not set, proceed with the remote one.
 #.
-If local version is set and epoch or package version (``pkgver``) are different, proceed with remote version.
-#.
-If local version is set and remote version is newer than local one, proceed with remote.
+If the local version is set and the remote version is newer than local one, proceed with remote.
 #.
 Extract ``pkgrel`` value.
 #.
 If it has ``major.minor`` notation (e.g. ``1.1``), then increment last part by 1, e.g. ``1.1 -> 1.2``, ``1.0.1 -> 1.0.2``.
 #.
 If ``pkgrel`` is a number (e.g. ``1``), then append 1 to the end of the string, e.g. ``1 -> 1.1``.